 TierPoint is a Data Center and managed services company that specializes in helping the IT groups of medium to larger sized firms successfully manage their data infrastructure.
-TierPoint serves customers in the areas of healthcare, financial, legal and government.
+TierPoint serves a wide array of customers, including the areas of healthcare, financial, software, legal and government.

 The key to TierPoint’s differentiation in the crowded data center hosting space appears to be a customized combination of data center and transformation services.
 Offering highly customized services that focus on the business outcomes their clients are seeking is the key element.
 Most data centers serve customers by either running instances of application software from popular vendors or enabling them to outsource a portion of their digital transformation to the cloud.